zhenkewu/CFRL/JOSS/paper.md

 #### Bonus: Assessing a Fairness-through-unawareness Policy

 Fairness-through-unawareness proposes to ensure fairness by excluding the sensitive attribute from the agent's decision-making.
 However, it might still be unfair because of the indirect bias in the states and rewards.
-In this section, we train a policy following fairness-through-unawareness using the same training trajectory data and estimate its value and CF metric.
+In this section, we use the same trajectory data train a policy following fairness-through-unawareness and estimate its value and counterfactual fairness.

 ```python
 agent_unaware = FQI(num_actions=2, model_type='nn', preprocessor=None)